haddasbronfman/cloudland-otel-workshop/README.md

     ```

 4. Take a minute to look at this file.
 It is an express server that listens to `/` and to `/proxy/:city`
-5. From `otelWorkshop/`, run `npm install`. verfy that `node_modules` and `package-lock.json` were generated.
+5. From `otelWorkshop/`, run `npm install`. verify that `node_modules` and `package-lock.json` were generated.
 6. Run the app! `node src/app.js`
 7. You should see the log `App is running at http://localhost:3000`
 8. In your browser, go to <http://localhost:3000> and make sure you get a response.

 ## Step 2 - Create a tracer

 In this step, we will create a file called `tracer.js`.
-This file uses the open telemetry API to get traces of the actions our app takes.
+This file uses the OpenTelemetry API to get traces of the actions our app takes.
 We will build it step by step.

 1. Create a new empty file: `otelWorkshop/src/tracer.js`
 2. Add to the file the following code snippets one after the other: